 Protecting the health of Michigan's forests is a challenging task that requires collaboration.
-Department of Natural Resources forest health professionals work with other state and federal agencies and universities to prevent, evaluate and manage the occurrence and impacts of both native and exotic forest insects and diseases.
+Our forest health professionals work with other state and federal agencies and universities to prevent, evaluate and manage the occurrence and impacts of both native and exotic forest insects and diseases.

 - Asian Longhorned Beetle